RomainPierre7/APP-Framework/README.md

 * It configures the Apache server and updates the name resolution in /etc/hosts.
 * It provides the link where you can find your site.

-> Now you just have to develop!
+> Now you just have to develop !
 Use ```./push_server.sh ``` to update your latest version on the site and quickly preview your development.

 ## Skeleton Details